 What’s Your Choice?

 Did you know that you can remove unwanted system apps from Android?
 Do you use any of the Android app removal utilities or methods described here?
-Or do you have a favourite app that we haven’t mentioned?
+Or do you have a favorite app that we haven’t mentioned?

 Share your thoughts below.

 And before you fill the newly recovered space, note that not everything you want to do on your Android requires an app.
 Check whether the tools and services you want to use on your phone offer progressive web apps too.
+Moreover, if you just need to free up space, consider moving apps to your SD card.